rbind/blog.jemu.name/content/posts/2020-05-25-hugo-theme-components-modules-and-all-i-wanted-was-some-shortcodes/index.en.md

 ...What do you mean *"no it wouldn't, that's worse"*?

 Well anyway, now I did it.
-Then I thought "wouldn't it be cool if this was *smarter*" and justified it's syntactic overhead [^snip]?
+Then I thought "wouldn't it be cool if this was *smarter*" and justified it's syntactic overhead?
 Well, my [previous ideas regarding package taxonomies](/2020/05/migrating-themes-and-overhauling-the-rest/#the-quest-for-taxonomies) have since lead to the realization that this is *probably* much better handled via Hugo's [data templates].

-[^snip]: I should note that I wouldn't be using so many shortcodes if it wasn't for [Alfred](https://www.alfredapp.com/)'s snippet functionality.
-Seriously, give whatever snippet tool you have access to a go.
-It's great.

 The gist is this: Create a file named `/data/packages.yaml` (could also be `.json`), fill it with package metadata, and now you have access to said data in layout templates and shortcodes via `.Site.Data.packages`.
 What is this for?
 Well, the current iteration of that `pkg` shortcode looks like this:

 Did you hear about {{< pkg "ggplot2" >}}?
 It's a neat package and has a fancy website.
 I also like {{< pkg "ggrepel" >}}, which also has a fancy website but my shortcode hasn't figured that out yet.
-Then there's my own package, {{< pkg "tRakt" >}}, which is not on CRAN so it gets a different icon.
+Then there's my own package, {{< pkg "tRakt" >}}, which is not on CRAN so it gets a different icon [^snip].

+[^snip]: I should note that I wouldn't be using so many shortcodes if it wasn't for [Alfred](https://www.alfredapp.com/)'s snippet functionality.
+Seriously, give whatever snippet tool you have access to a go.
+It's great.

-All of them have a hover-tooltip with the package's `Title:` from their `DESCRIPTION` file though, which probably doesn't work right on mobile.
-But nobody uses mobile devices these days anyway and this wasn't a totally pointless feature to waste a night over because I couldn't get the CSS right, …right?
+All of them have a hover-tooltip with the package's `Title:` from their `DESCRIPTION` file --- which probably doesn't work right on mobile.
+But nobody uses mobile devices these days anyway and this wasn't a totally pointless feature to waste a night over because I couldn't get the CSS positioning right, …right?
 Please validate my bad life choices.
 Thanks.

 {{< addendum title="For Posterity" >}}
-Depending on when you're reading this, these examples either don't work anymore, or they look completely different because I've changed my mind and/or learned a lot since I wrote this initially, and the shortcode has changed since then.
+Depending on when you're reading this, these examples either don't work anymore, or they look completely different because I've changed my mind and/or learned a lot since I wrote this initially, and the shortcode has changed accordingly.
 That's the blog-post equivalent of a live demo.
 Sorry.
 {{< /addendum >}}

-This shortcode relies on the existence of the [`packages.yml`](https://github.com/rbind/blog.jemu.name/blob/4415a09997e5e859644b2b8a17e86150099bd317/data/packages.yml).
-I generated this from the packages' `DESCRIPTION` files installed in my blog's {{< pkg "renv" >}}-library, `available.packages()` for CRAN urls, and [this result of a wasted evening](https://github.com/rbind/blog.jemu.name/blob/master/R/maintenance.R#L47-L103).
+This shortcode relies on the existence of [`packages.yml`](https://github.com/rbind/blog.jemu.name/blob/4415a09997e5e859644b2b8a17e86150099bd317/data/packages.yml).
+I generated this from the packages' `DESCRIPTION` files installed in my blog's {{< pkg "renv" >}}-library, `available.packages()` for CRAN urls, and [this result of a wasted evening](https://github.com/rbind/blog.jemu.name/blob/2894d54e55820a48fe682a80c81bc30d4a2e5686/R/maintenance.R#L47-L100).
 There's probably better solutions available [as Maëlle suggested](https://twitter.com/ma_salmon/status/1264186424443764736) [^codemeta], but I just wanted to get started with something relatively simple --- after all, I was primarly after three things:

 - The package's name
-- A CRAN url and (CRAN | Not CRAN)
+- A CRAN url, also serving as a (CRAN | Not CRAN)-indicator
-- A GitHub / source URL
+- A GitHub / source repository URL

 [^codemeta]: The [output of `codemetar`](https://docs.ropensci.org/codemetar/#create-a-codemetajson-in-one-function-call) is a lot more complex, takes a while to generate, and is probably not feasible if I want to generate metadata for *a lot* of packages maybe?
 But it's cool for what it does --- I'd just need this in *one big file for all packages* form I think.

-Additionally, I'm a little bummed out about not having a good method of determining which package has a dedicated documentation website, e.g. via `{pkgdown}`, because preferably I'd like to make the package name link to its website and the associated icon either link to CRAN or to its source / GitHub repository.
+Additionally, I haven't found a good method of determining which package has a dedicated documentation website, e.g. via `{pkgdown}`, because preferably I'd like to make the package name link to its website and the associated icon either link to CRAN or to its source / GitHub repository.
 Guess there's a lot of room for improvement [^pkgdown].

 [^pkgdown]: Wonder why I didn't use the shortcode to refer to `pkgdown`?
-Well that package isn't installed in my blog's project library, so it's not in the `packages.yaml` (because I didn't want one file for *all packages ever* (yet)), and… yes, I need to find a better solution for that data source.
+Well that package isn't installed in my blog's project library, so it's not in the `packages.yaml` (because I didn't want one file for *all packages ever* (yet)), and… well, I have since updated that file from all packages installed on my local machine, but left this note here as a reminder about the limitations of this approach.

 But I digress, I wanted to talk about shortcode externalization.
 Focus.